stackbit-projects/lingomap-8b03c/content/pages/support-us.md

 1\.
 Open this webpage in WeChat if you're not there already:

-*   Option 1: Use your web browser's share function to send the link to a chat in WeChat.
+*   Option 1: Use your web browser's share function to send the link to this page to a chat in WeChat.

 *   Option 2: Copy/paste this page's URL and send it to yourself first in WeChat.